in28minutes/in28minutes.github.io/_blog/articles/2017-01-28-spring-boot-unit-testing-with-junit-top20.md

 ---
 layout:     post
 title:      Unit Testing Rest Services with Spring Boot and JUnit
-date:       2022-07-10 12:31:19
+date:       2023-02-17 12:31:19
-summary:    Setting up a Basic REST Service with Spring Boot is a cake walk.
-We will go one step further and add great unit tests to our RESTful Service.
+summary:    It's a piece of cake to set up a basic REST service with Spring Boot.
+We'll take it a step further and add excellent unit tests to our RESTful Service.
 categories:  SpringBootUnitTesting
 permalink:  /unit-testing-for-spring-boot-rest-services
 image: /images/unit-test-category.png
 ---

-This guide will help you write great unit tests for your Spring Boot Rest Service.
-We will use a simple code example creating couple of simple rest services.
+This article will assist you in writing excellent unit tests for your Spring Boot Rest Service.
+We will create a few of basic rest services using a simple code sample.

 ![Image](/images/SpringBootRestService-ProjectStructure.png "Spring Boot Rest Services - Project Structure")